 Here is a simple exercise you can try.
-From the list of attributes in Table 1 (see below), pick five that represent you the most, and arrange them in order, with number five being the one that represents you the least and number one being the one which represents you the most.
+From the list of attributes in Table 1 (see below), pick five that represents you the most, and arrange them in order, with number five being the one that represents you the least and number one is the one which represents you the most.

 Remember, don’t choose attributes that you want to have.
 Choose those which really represent you.
 You can choose more than five if you want to.

 Now that you have your list, you know what your biggest strengths are.
 Leverage them.

 It is equally important to know your weaknesses as much as knowing your strengths.

 Your weaknesses hold you back from achieving many great things.
 Weaknesses are areas that you have the power to improve.
 It can be anything ranging from professional to social skills.

 Similar to the exercise you did earlier, pick five attributes from the list in Table 2 (see above) which you believe represent you, with number five being the least like you and number one being the most like you.